PWNDAO/gm_events_cities/events/shortcut-to-building-onchain/README.md

 # Two spaces before the hyphen, four spaces before the text. _No_ tabs allowed.
 # Add or remove paragraphs as needed, but remember the hyphen before each entry.
 synopsis:
 - Hear from real builders of the industry, and never heard before stories of these companies.

-- Presentations
-- Enso: Your shortcut to building onchain.
+- PresentationsEnso: Your shortcut to building onchain.
 - BrianKnowsAI: Leading innovator within DeFAI sector.
 - UsePicnic: Crypto mobile investing app with DeFi embedded.
 - IPOR: The credit hub of DeFi.